Perils and Politicization: A Qualitative Examination of the Motivations and Pressures That Guided Christian Leaders' Responses to COVID-19

 priest wearing mask

-1. by explaining their COVID-19 responses in terms of science and medicine;
+1. They explained their COVID-19 responses in terms of science and medicine

-2. by emphasizing the compatibility of science and religion and that following the science is the proper Christian response;
+2. They emphasized the compatibility of science and religion, and that following scientific guidance was the proper Christian response

-3. by framing COVID-19 responses as being outside the bounds of biblical knowledge.
+3. They framed COVID-19 responses as being outside the bounds of biblical knowledge

-While previous studies have considered the adaptations made by religious organizations during the COVID-19 pandemic, this paper examines the different pressures and motivations that shaped the responses leaders took to address health safety concerns.
-While this work has clear implications for understanding the decision-making process or religious organizations during COVID-19, it also provides a better understanding of how organizations respond to politically contentious scientific and medical issues more broadly.
+While this work has clear implications for understanding the decision-making process of religious organizations during COVID-19, it also provides insight for future formation and functioning of American religious congregations as well as organizational responses to scientific and medical topics more broadly.
+Likewise, this research provides a better understanding of how organizations respond to politically contentious scientific and medical issues more broadly.

 READ THE FULL ARTICLE